Mar 31, 2026

 Credit unions tend to offer lower rates, especially to those with middling credit, compared to traditional banks.

 All interest rates are influenced by the larger market and economic environment and shift based on the Federal Reserve's target federal funds rate.
-This means that average loan rates can look quite different on a yearly, or even monthly, basis.
+This means that average loan rates can look quite different on a yearly or even a monthly basis.

-To ensure you get the best personal loan rate possible, the best thing you can do is improve your credit score.
+The best thing you can do is improve your credit score if you want to get the personal loan interest rate.
 Taking out a loan and making on-time payments can improve your credit in the long run.
-You should also check your credit report for any errors and aim to keep your credit utilization low.
+You should also check your credit report for any errors and aim to keep your card usage low.

 To get the lowest rate, you can also look at shorter loan terms and consider applying with a co-signer who has a strong credit score.
 Choosing a secured personal loan can get you a lower rate as well, as this type of loan requires collateral up front, which makes the transaction less risky for the lender.